cgarbin/cgarbin.github.io/_posts/2021-04-25-shap-experiments-image-classification.md

 1. What the model predicted.
 1. How the feature attribution explainer _approximates_ what the model considers to make the prediction.

-The explainer is an approximation of the model and sometimes (as in this case) also uses an approximation of the input.
-Therefore, some of the attributions that may not make much sense may be a result of these approximations, not necessarily of the model's behavior.
+The explainer _approximates_ the model and sometimes (as in this case) also uses an approximation of the input.
+Therefore, some of the attributions that may not make much sense may result from these approximations, not necessarily the model's behavior.

 Therefore, **never mistake the explanation for the actual behavior of the model**.
 This is a critical conceptual limitation to keep in mind.
 {: .notice--warning}